 Student members shall be selected from the highest twenty percent of the students who have twenty-four graded credits and are matriculated in an undergraduate degree program.

-Student members selected must have a minimum grade point average of 3.2 on a 4.0 scale or its equivalent.
+Student members selected must meet minimum GPA from your institution.
 The cumulative scholastic record of the student as interpreted by the institution where membership is to be conferred shall be the basis for computing scholastic eligibility.